openSUSE/news-o-o/_posts/2011-07-16-opensuse-weekly-news-issue-184-is-out.markdown

         theÂ Source ServicesÂ from the Buildservice.
 But how to do that?
 In the following Example i'm using calligra from theÂ KDE:Active Repository. (...)

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/Logo-PlanetSUSE.png)Planet SUSEâ–²â–¼

+â€œ

-      [Nelson Marques: Packaging applications with icons and ˜hicolor™ macros with openSUSE](http://www.marques.so/2011/07/packaging-applications-with-icons-and-hicolor-macros-with-opensuse/)
+      [Nelson Marques: Packaging applications with icons and â€˜hicolorâ€™ macros with openSUSE](http://www.marques.so/2011/07/packaging-applications-with-icons-and-hicolor-macros-with-opensuse/)

 The forums are a wonderful tool and often provide first hand feedback for things that are
-      somehow interesting and many times don™t make their way into the bugzilla.
+      somehow interesting and many times donâ€™t make their way into the bugzilla.
 There was a few users which complained about Chromium not displaying the icons on the window list in GNOME.
-      I™ve taken a quick look into the package and found the following: (...)
+      Iâ€™ve taken a quick look into the package and found the following: (...)

-
+â€

+â€œ

       [Kohei Yoshida: mdds 0.5.3
         released](http://kohei.us/2011/07/14/mdds-0-5-3-released/)

-I™m happy to announce that version 0.5.3 ofÂ [Multi-Dimensional Data Structure
+Iâ€™m happy to announce that version 0.5.3 ofÂ [Multi-Dimensional Data Structure
         (mdds)](http://code.google.com/p/multidimalgorithm/)Â is available for download from the link below.

 [http://multidimalgorithm.googlecode.com/files/mdds_0.5.3.tar.bz2](http://multidimalgorithm.googlecode.com/files/mdds_0.5.3.tar.bz2)

 This is a bug fix release.
 In fact, the only change since 0.5.2 is inÂ mixed_type_matrix,
       and in particular in its filled storage implementation.
-I™ve completely re-worked the fill storage backend of **mixed_type_matrix** in order to boost its performance on instantiation, whose effect will be evident when creating and destroying a large number of filled matrix objects.
+Iâ€™ve completely re-worked the fill storage backend of **mixed_type_matrix** in order to boost its performance on instantiation, whose effect will be evident when creating and destroying a large number of filled matrix objects.

 There is no API-incompatible change in this release.

-
+â€

+â€œ

 [Kohei Yoshida: mdds moves to
       git](http://kohei.us/2011/07/15/mdds-moves-to-git/)

 Following the announcement thatÂ [Google Code finally gets git
-      support](http://www.infoq.com/news/2011/07/google-git), I™ve migrated myÂ mddssource code repository from the old mercurial one to a new git one.
+      support](http://www.infoq.com/news/2011/07/google-git), Iâ€™ve migrated myÂ mddssource code repository from the old mercurial one to a new git one.
 For anyone who has the old mercurial repository of [mdds](http://code.google.com/p/multidimalgorithm/) checked out, please switch to the new git repo.
 Refer toÂ [this page](http://code.google.com/p/multidimalgorithm/source/checkout)Â on how to check out the new git-based mdds repository.